iibrahimli/unet_sem_seg/README.md

 ## The model
-U-Nets were introduced by Ronneberger in 2015 for biomedical image segmentation (https://arxiv.org/abs/1505.04597) and have proven to be an effective model for image segmentation in domains other than medicine.
+U-Nets were introduced by Ronneberger et al. in 2015 for biomedical image segmentation (https://arxiv.org/abs/1505.04597) and have proven to be an effective model for image segmentation in domains other than medicine.
 The model used in this project is defined in `unet.py`.
 It uses transpose convolution layers for upsampling (can also be done by bilinear upsampling) and batch normalization between layers.
 The summary of the model is given below.
 ```
 __________________________________________________________________________________________________
 Layer (type)                    Output Shape         Param #     Connected to